Tyres barely rate a second thought for many motorists, until one goes flat or they need to be replaced.

 An increasing number of vehicle manufacturers are fitting low rolling resistance (LRR) tyres to their ‘green’ models.
 These tyres claim to reduce fuel consumption by 2 to 3 percent.
 They are available from a number of tyre manufacturers as in-service replacements for original equipment LRR tyres, but increasingly, tyre manufacturers are expanding their ranges to service vehicles that were not originally fitted with them.
 If you have a vehicle that was originally fitted with LRR tyres it will be necessary to replace them with like tyres if you want to maintain the fuel saving benefits they provide.

 It’s common to see vehicles fitted with a mixture of two or more brands of tyre.
-And while this is permitted under Queensland law, it is highly undesirable and should be actively discouraged.
-Mixing different brand tyres, even if they are of the same size and construction and fitted in pairs to the same axle, can dramatically alter the handling characteristics of a vehicle turning what would normally be a benign, predictable vehicle into an uncontrollable handful, particularly in wet conditions.
+While this is permitted under Queensland law, it is highly undesirable and should be actively discouraged.
+Mixing different brand tyres, even if they are of the same size and construction, can dramatically alter the handling characteristics of a vehicle.
 For safety sake only fit matching tyres.

 Our thanks to the Australian Tyre Manufacturers' Association for providing illustrations for use in this Fact Sheet.